-- a) That the Draft 2018 Operating Budget reflects an estimated 1.70% all-inclusive (Municipal, Education, Sanitary, and Storm Sewer Surcharge) increase for increased operating costs and traditional support for the capital program. - b) That the Draft 2018 Operating Budget reflects an estimated 0.65% all-inclusive ((Municipal, Education, Sanitary, and Storm Sewer Surcharge) increase for increased support for the sanitary and storm sewer operating and capital costs, comprised of: - i) An annual charge of \$14.89 on the property tax bill for the median assessed home for a Stormwater Protection Surcharge, and - ii) An increase in the Sewer Surcharge rate of 2.08% from 95% of the Water Rate to 97.1% of the Water Rate. - c) That the Draft 2018 Operating Budget reflect an additional 0.5% all-inclusive (Municipal, Education, Sanitary, and Storm Sewer Surcharge)
+- a) That the Draft 2018 Operating Budget reflect an estimated 1.70% allinclusive (Municipal, Education, Sanitary, and Storm Sewer Surcharge) increase for increased operating costs and traditional support for the capital program. - b) That the Draft 2018 Operating Budget reflect an estimated 0.65% allinclusive (Municipal, Education, Sanitary, and Storm Sewer Surcharge) increase for increased support for the sanitary and storm sewer operating and capital costs, comprised of: - i) An annual charge of \$14.89 on the property tax bill for the median assessed home for a Stormwater Protection Surcharge, and - ii) An increase in the Sewer Surcharge rate of 2.08% from 95% of the Water Rate to 97.1% of the Water Rate. - c) That the Draft 2018 Operating Budget reflect an additional 0.5% allinclusive (Municipal, Education, Sanitary, and Storm Sewer Surcharge)